bfenetworks/bfe/docs/zh_cn/sys_design/mod_ai_route_bfe_changes.md

         }
     }

+    // bodyModel tracks the model currently in the request body.
+    // aiMeta.ClientModel was already extracted from the request body before
+    // entering the reverse proxy, so we can use it as the initial value without
+    // parsing the body again.
+Only this loop modifies the body model, so we
+    // keep the value in a variable instead of parsing the body on every attempt. bodyModel := aiMeta.ClientModel

     for i, attempt := range attempts {
         if i > 0 {
             // fallback attempt: reset request state